Technology

 • Improves p95 latency and supports anomaly detection.

-• Shows ownership mindset prized in hiring screening.
+• Shows an ownership mindset that interviewers value highly in candidates.

 • Pino logger, OpenTelemetry traces, and RED metrics.